sg-crest A Singapore Government Agency Website

 However, when Covid-19 hit, an attractive job offer she had secured ended up being rescinded, and she suddenly joined the ranks of the unemployed in a stagnant job market, with employers wary to hire at the start of the pandemic.

-After several months of unsuccessful job-hunting, Janice reached out to WSG for help and was assigned to MAXIMUS, one of four Career Centres under its Career Matching Services.
+After several months of unsuccessful job-hunting, Janice reached out to WSG for help and was assigned to AKG, one of four Career Centres under its Career Matching Services.

 Considering a Mid-Career Switch?
 Register for a complimentary session with WSG’s Career Matching Services for some helpful guidance today.